cloudfoundry/bpm-release/docs/bpm.md

 Jobs in bpm are identical semantically to those in BOSH.
 A job is an independently schedule-able server or collection of servers which provide some kind of service.
 Jobs can be collocated with other jobs but should not require this.
-They should be able to speak over the network abstractly to wherever the other job is located.
-However, a tiny minority jobs are designed to be deployed as a sidecar to other jobs so this definition isn't perfect.
+They should be able to speak over the network to wherever the other job is located.
+However, a minority jobs are designed to be deployed as a sidecar to other jobs so this definition isn't perfect.

 bpm isolates collocated jobs from one another.
 Namespaces are applied to the host filesystem and process tables such that jobs are not aware of each other.